auth0/express-jwt-authz/README.md

   function(req, res) { ... });
 ```

-The JWT must have a `scope` claim and it must be a string that specifies permissions separated by spaces.
+The JWT must have a `scope` claim and it must be an array or string that specifies permissions separated by spaces.
 For example:

 ```
+// string:
-"write:users read:users"
+"write:users read:users";

+// array
+["write:users", "read:users"]
 ```

 ## Issue Reporting